-On Spiceworks earlier this year, more than 85 people responded with details about the environments they support—and the range was notable.
+On Spiceworks, many people responded with details about the environments they support—and the range was notable.

 On the low end, a few lucky techs were each supporting about a dozen users.
-On the high end was one company with a tech for every 3,400 users.
+On the high end was one company with one tech for every 3,400 users.

 To be fair, nearly all of the respondents with more than 700 users per tech were supporting schools.
 Their numbers included both staff and students.

 If you take out those highest numbers, here’s how they average out:

 - The median average was 123 users per tech.

 - The mode average was 150 users per tech.